 Work Station Set-up

 - Except in rare cases, ergonomic issues are not medical issues, but matters of comfort.
 There is currently no significant evidence to suggest that a standing desk is ergonomically any better than sitting at a well-organised workstation.
-MSD encourages you to set up your workstation in an ergonomically correct way.
+DHMOSH encourages you to set up your workstation in an ergonomically correct way.

 - Follow the UN Medical Services Guide to Configuring your Workstation for proper set-up.